ktos/RemoteDebug/README.md

     Done this, and no more debug processing.
     And better for DEBUG_DISABLED, __RemoteDebug__ have ZERO overhead, due is nothing of this is compiled.

-## Web app

-As SerialDebug, now RemoteDebug (v3) have an app,the RemoteDebugApp, to debug in web browser.

-This app is an HTM5 web app, with websocket to comunicate to Arduino board.
-For it, RemoteDebug v3 have a web socket server (can be disabled).
-It used a local copy of [arduinoWebSockets](https://github.com/Links2004/arduinoWebSockets) library, due it not in Arduino Library manager.

-As a large web page on web server, the solution for Arduino is save it in a storage, like SPIFFS.
-But not have automatically updates new version in data saved this way, this SPIFFS data is good for a project but not for a library.

-Due it, this app not is stored and served by board, instead the app is in web: [http://joaolopesf.net/remotedebugapp](http://joaolopesf.net/remotedebugapp)
-Note: this not uses SSL (https), due web server socket on Arduino, not supports SSL (wss).
-But after page load, all traffic is in local network, no data is exposed on internet.

-The RemoteDebugApp is a modern HTML5 and needs a modern browsers to work.
-Internet Explorer 11 and Safari 10 are an examples that not supported.
-But you can use anothers, as Chrome, Edge, Firefox.

-The web app is in beta, please add an issue, for problems or suggestions.

-Now have another repository, [RemoteDebugApp](https://github.com/JoaoLopesF/RemoteDebugApp) It is for local copy of web app in internet.
-It is updated with lastest version of web app, after it is publised in web server: [http://joaolopesf.net/remotedebugapp](http://joaolopesf.net/remotedebugapp/).
-Download it, for use when internet is offline.
-As it is a local copy, the app will check for new versions periodically, for you can download a new version.

-The telnet remains work, for when want this, or for fails on web app.

 ## Telnet